 Much of the work in the lab involves developing, implementing, and testing new phylogenetic methods.
 These are implemented in C++, perl, and, most commonly, R. All our software is open source, and we strive to also release all the data, as well (with some exceptions due to restrictions by coauthors).
 We currently have 3.5 grad students in the lab, one grant-funded postdoc, and also mentor three NIMBioS postdocs: see here for more information.

-This semester (Fall 2014), I am teaching or co-teaching four courses:
+This semester (Spring 2015), I am teaching or co-teaching two courses:

 - EEB607HOFF: This is a discussion seminar about our current research in evolutionary biology.
 It started as the joint lab meeting of the Hulsey, O'Meara, Fitzpatrick, and Fordyce labs but now has students from several other lab groups as well.
 Students, postdocs, and faculty present draft manuscripts, practice talks, or recent papers relating to their work and get feedback from the group, some of which is actually useful.

 I am also continuing research on three NSF-funded projects (plus other research topics, of course), and helping to plan the Society of Systematic Biologists satellite meeting and the iEvoBio meeting (to be run with the SSB satellite meeting this year, not the Evolution 2015 meetings).
-I am also coming up for tenure in Fall 2014.
+I am came up for tenure in Fall 2014.
 You can watch my tenure talk and look at my tenure packet here; a decision will arrive in Summer 2015.

 For more about joining my lab, or other opportunities in Knoxville, see here.
 Location and contact info are here.
 Browse the menu above for more info.
 Note that in areas that expand, you can click on the first name ("Lab", "Tutorials", etc.) to go to an overview page.